leighseverson/countyweather/README.md

 ### Other errors

-If you get other error messages or run into problems with this package, please submit a reproducible example on the repository's Issues page.
+If you get other error messages or run into problems with this package, please submit a reproducible example on this repository's Issues page.